 The Curious Creatures activity highlights the diversity of living things and the features and adaptations that aid their survival.
 Each creature has evolved through natural selection to survive in their environment.
 Students are invited to reflect upon the diversity of species in our world, matching each animal with a clue about a unique feature of that animal.

 1. Students will be able to describe the use of animal body parts for different purposes

-3. Students will be able to explain how changes to an environment can impact upon living things
+3. Students will be able to explain how changes in the environment can impact on living things

 Suggestions for Assessment